nipraxis/textbook/pages/the_problem.md

 In this course, we teach two things:

+1. how to work with functional MRI data.
 1. functional MRI methods;
-2. how to work with functional MRI data.

-The first topic is obvious and familiar to those of you working in functional FMRI.
+The second topic is obvious and familiar to those of you working in functional FMRI.
 Of course you need to know how the methods work.
-But what is this second thing — *how to work with* functional MRI data?
+But what is this first thing — *how to work with* functional MRI data?
 Isn't this the same thing?
-Is it really something specific that we have to think about?
-And if it is, isn't that an advanced topic, after we know the methods?
+Why is it *first*?
+Doesn't theory come before practice?

-To answer that question, we need to talk about *the problem*.
+To answer those questions, we need to talk about *the problem*.

 ## The problem